cguttweb/nuxt-portfolio-blog/content/posts/git.md

 git commit -m 'updated footer'
 ```

-- `git push`: this 'pushes' any changes to the remote repo on github so it is accessible to everyone
+- `git push`: this 'pushes' any changes to the remote repo on Github so it is accessible to everyone
 - `git pull`: this opposite to push this will 'pull' any updates into your local repo so you have the most recent changes available to you
 - `git status`: this will give you information around your files e.g. whether or not changes have been made and whether they have been tracked
 - `git rm`: remove a file from the 'staging area' if updated by accident